In cofi.ai, there are several ways to align data across systems — Mapping, Database Joins, and Relationships.

 |---|---|---|

-| Mapping | Standardizing categorical values | Translates similar values (e.g., “US”, “U.S.A.”, “America”) into one consistent label. |
+| Column Mapping | Standardizing categorical values | Translates inconsistent names from different systems (e.g.,”HR”, “Human Resources” ) into one single, consistent label |

-| Relationship | Structuring data hierarchically | Connects one-to-many or parent-child datasets (e.g., Department → Sub-department). |
+| Relationship mapping | Structuring data hierarchically | Connects one-to-many or parent-child datasets (e.g., Department → Sub-department) to enable drill-down analysis and aggregated roll-ups |

 đź’ˇ Tip: Mapping focuses on data consistency (naming), while Joins and Relationships handle data connectivity (structure).